 This is an example of creative market and thinking at a big level that can make any business super successful in no time.
 Sol understood the market well and accordingly employed his genius.

-EthnoDialogue is one of Canada’s leading multicultural marketing agencies.
+EthnoDialogue is one of Canada’s leading.
 They work with clients to design and implement marketing and communication strategies that best suit their needs.
 Their agency combines proprietary data and panel insight to identify opportunities and grow market share in the diverse Canadian marketplace.